-Every newborn believer needs assurance of salvation and baptism.
+Every new born believer needs assurance of salvation and baptism.
 That was Lesson 1 and 2.
-When a new “born again” believer begins their new life; they need to breathe.
-(John 3:1-21) This lesson on prayer will teach you how to breathe in your new spiritual life.
+Just as a newborn baby needs to breathe, a new “born again” believer needs to breathe (John 3:3).
+This lesson on prayer will teach you how to breathe in your new spiritual life.
 Praying is talking with God.
 When you pray, you should be frank and sincere, the same way the Bible tells us that Jesus talked with God and taught His disciples.

 What things do we need to pray for?
 (Matthew 6:9-15)

-“Be anxious for nothing, but in __________by prayer and supplication with thanksgiving let your _______ be made known to God.
-And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus.”
-(Philippians 4:6-7).
+“Be anxious for nothing, but in ______________ by prayer and supplication, with thanksgiving, let your ___________ be made known to God; and the __________of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6-7).

 The Content of Prayer: